 I’m not trying to say developers of other editors don’t care.
 Frankly, I don’t know to which degree they are dedicated to their craft.
 All I want to say here is that Komodo is backed by a relatively small team of developers.
 We manage to pull off (with our small team) what might otherwise require a team 3 times the size.
 We’re dedicated to our product, dedicated to our community, and dedicated to our craft.
 Komodo is a labor of love and we hope it shows.

 Experience all of the features described here, and let us know if you agree.
-Download Komodo IDE (21-day free trial) and get to work instantly; no setup time required.
+Try Komodo IDE for free on the ActiveState Platform.